Pratyush/hekaton-system/docs/cpu_arch_sketch.md

     let mut new_evals = evals.clone();

-    // There's at most 2 mem ops in a single bigtick. t just has to be monotonic, so incr by 2 let mut new_t = t + 2;
+    // There's at most 2 mem ops in a single transcript_checker. t just has to be monotonic, so incr
+    // by 2
+    let mut new_t = t + 2;

     // Put the instruction load in the time-sorted execution mem